What happened on June 16, 2021, and how we make sure it never happens again

 Add more monitoring for the email delivery delay and Postfix queue.
 Have alerts properly set up so we can be informed when a similar issue is going to happen.

-When the issue happened, all the team is on vacation and we didn’t react as fast as normally.
+When the issue happened, the team was on vacation and we didn’t react as fast as we normally do.
 We’ll make sure to have better planning to always have at least an on-call team member.

 We are grateful for the support from our community during this incident.
 Though we have more and more automatic monitoring, please send us an email at hi[at]simplelogin.io, tag our Twitter account, or Reddit account whenever you notice anything abnormal.